tytydraco/yessleep/out/I_wasnt_there_when_it_happened_but_I_wish_Id_never_heard_the_story.md

+Edit: Just finished adding the next part, [part 2 here](https://www.reddit.com/r/nosleep/comments/1mluild/i_wasnt_there_when_it_happened_but_i_wish_id/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

 I’m not in this story, but it’s one that’s stuck with me ever since I first heard it from my cousin.
-She swears it happened to a group of people she knew, friends of hers from an improv troupe who went on a weekend retreat together.
+She swears it happened to a group of people she knew, friends of hers from an improv group who went on a weekend retreat together.
 I can’t vouch for how much of it is true, but the way she told it… well, let’s just say I’ve never been able to hear the words “Yes, and” the same way again.

 \-